Overv/VulkanTutorial/03_Drawing_a_triangle/03_Drawing/00_Framebuffers.md

 chain images, but we haven't actually created any yet.

-The attachments specified during render pass creation are bound by wrapping them into a `VkFramebufer` object.
+The attachments specified during render pass creation are bound by wrapping them into a `VkFramebuffer` object.
 A framebuffer object references all of the `VkImageView` objects that represent the attachments.
 In our case that will be only a single one: the color attachment.
 However, the image that we have to use as attachment depends on which image the swap chain returns when we retrieve one